What is Submersible Pump?

 Process of Elimination

-The pressurized liquid flows through the flow channel, the narrowing of the flow channel and the smaller pump outlet opening further increase the pressure of the liquid and eventually the liquid is discharged at the pump outlet under high pressure.
+The pressurized liquid flows through the flow channel, the narrowing of the flow channel and the smaller pump outlet opening further increase the pressure of the liquid.

 Process of Water Circulation